seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             "Column that provides the current status of the Secure Connection.
-Note, this is a free form OCTET STRING column where meaningful values are defined per Secure Connection protocol type basis (i.e. as defined by the cSecConType value) or per implementation basis.
+Note, this is a free form OCTET STRING column where meaningful values are defined per Secure Connection protocol type basis (i.e., as defined by the cSecConType value) or per implementation basis.

             If there is no appropriate value to populate with, this